 Step 2: Connect to your network

 Certain features, like using your phone as a remote control for the Xbox One, require both your Xbox One and phone to be connected on the same Wi-Fi network.
-Others, such as checking your achievements and activity feed, work as long as both devices are connected to any internet connection.
+Others, such as checking your achievements and activity feed, work as long as both devices are on an internet connection.

 Step 3: Sync your smartphone with your console